Helpful Age Discrimination Case for California Employees

 The court also noted that the timing of the retirement discussions was also significant, as those discussions took place just a few months before new positions were created and multiple promotions were granted.
 This at least suggests that those retirement were “strategic” in a sense of trying to push out older employees and prevent them from being promoted, even though they were probably the most entitled to be promoted.

-Age discrimination cases are typically hard to prove.
+Age discrimination cases are typically hard to prove because direct evidence of such discrimination, such as outright ageist statements, is rarely available.
 However, a careful evaluation of all the circumstances surrounding the way an older employee is treated or terminated can be quite helpful in determining whether there sufficient evidence to make an age discrimination case.